translate/virtaal/docs/checks.rst

 might explain what the test mean, or could even mention detailed information about the possible error.

-You can also read the detailed descriptions of the :doc:`toolkit/pofilter tests`.
+You can also read the detailed descriptions of the :ref:`pofilter checks <toolkit:pofilter_tests>`.

 .. _checks#quality_checks_navigation_mode: